A Guide to LGBTQ-Owned Businesses in St. Pete-Clearwater

-Check out some of the top recommended gay-owned spots for dining, shopping, partying and more.
+Check out some of the top recommended gay-owned local businesses for dining, shopping, partying and more.

 St. Pete shopping spots like Zazoo'd in the Central Arts District embody the city's creative, fun-loving spirit.

-Whether you’re looking for somewhere to gamble the weekend away or buy loud-and-proud rainbow-colored souvenirs for your flamboyant family, keep these St. Pete/Clearwater gay-owned businesses in mind when creating your itinerary.
+Whether you’re looking for somewhere to dine deliciously or buy loud-and-proud rainbow-colored souvenirs for your flamboyant family, keep these St. Pete-Clearwater gay-owned businesses in mind when creating your itinerary.

 Where to Stay

 It’s not a gay Florida getaway without the right hotels.
-Here are the best gay-friendly accommodations in lively St Pete/Clearwater.
+Here are the best gay-friendly accommodations in St. Pete-Clearwater.

 4505 5th Ave.
 N, St. Petersburg, FL 33713